PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: PuzLM

-Our flexible formulation can be easily integrated with most Seq2Seq architectures.
-Naturally, we opt for transformers~\cite{vaswani2017attention}, which became standard for various sequential tasks due to their ability to model long-range dependencies through self-attention~\cite{islam2024comprehensive}.
-In our experiments, we compare several transformer-based backbones, as well as a more traditional recurrent neural network, to assess their effect on reconstruction (cf. Tab.~\ref{tab:abl-backbone}).
+\textbf{Flexible Backbone Choice.} Finally, we note that our framework is agnostic to the specific implementation of the solver module $s_\theta$, and hence compatible with most standard Seq2Seq architectures.
+In our experiments, we compare several popular transformer-based backbones, as well as more traditional recurrent neural networks (RNNs), to assess their effect on reconstruction (cf.~\cref{fig:backbones}).